Annoor-Hospital/pacsquery/README.md

 -----------
 This module provides a URL-based query to a PACS system, retrieving a studies according to patient ID and returning a list of matched studies with a collection of queried fields.

-It is necessary to configure the connection information.
-(FIll this in when implemented).

-Studies can be retrieved by going to `/openmrs/module/pacsquery?patientid=000000`.
-Fields can be configured using the ... global property.
-Default configured fields are ...
+The connection to the PACS system should be configured via the pacsquery.pacsConfig OpenMRS globalProperty.
+Studies can be retrieved by going to `http://HOSTIP/openmrs/module/pacsquery/query.form?patientid=204586`.
+Fields can be configured using the pacsquery.retrieveTags globalProperty.

 The responce JSON is built using the JSONWriter component of dcm4che.
 What is returned is a list of objects, each object representing a study.
 Each study is itself a collect of key value pairs, where keys are 8-charecter strings of DICOM tags.
 Corresponding values are an object containing "vr" and "Value".